chocolatey/choco/docs/generated/HelpersInstallChocolateyShortcut.md

 Accept Pipeline Input? | false

 ###  -Description [&lt;String&gt;]
-A text description to be associated with the new description.
-This is optional.
+OPTIONAL - A text description to be associated with the new description.

 Property               | Value
 ---------------------- | -----